Stabilization Layer — Speed and Yaw-Rate PID

 ATC_SPEED_FF |

-0 for baseline | FF restored in experiment B; tuned with PID in experiment C |
+0 for Base | FF restored in FeedForward; tuned with PID in Tuned |

 Yaw-Rate (Steering) Control